kyverno/demos/multitenancy/README.md

 5. Show generated network policy, quota, etc.
 6. Delete the network policy - it will be recreated.
 7. Delete the namespaces "--as ned".
 This should fail.
 8. Delete the namespace "--as nancy".
-This shold work.
+This should work.